Home » Soap and Lotion Making » Bastille Soap {Easy Olive Oil Based Recipe with Shea Butter}

 Instructions

 • Make the lye water.
 Measure out the lye and water in separate containers using a digital scale.
-Carefully add the lye to the water and stir until it is fully dissolved.
-The water will become cloudy and will shoot up in temperature.
-Set aside to cool in a safe place.
+Slowly add the lye to the water, stirring continuously until fully dissolved.
+Note that the mixture will heat up and become cloudy.
+Set aside to cool in a well-ventilated area.

 • Melt the oils.
 Measure the oils separately, then combine them in a large pot.
 Melt the olive oil and shea butter over medium-low heat until the shea butter is fully melted.
 (You may find it helpful to soften the shea butter in the microwave first, as it's slow to melt.)
 Set aside to cool.